ccyip/CS565Grader/README.md

 I will not talk about how to write grading scripts in this section, and I will explain that in details in section (Grading scripts).
-- Distribute homework: a homework typically consists of a homework file with exercises, a testing file for sanity check, a `Makefile` and `_CoqProject` file for building, and auxiliar files that the homework imports.
-Although the testing file is somewhat similar to the testing file used for grading, make sure to not reveal any answers in this testing file.
+- Distribute homework: a homework typically consists of a homework file with exercises, a test file for sanity check, a `Makefile` and `_CoqProject` file for building, and auxiliary files that the homework imports.
+Although the test file is somewhat similar to the test file used for grading, make sure you do not reveal any answers in this test file.
 See [an example homework](/example/for_student).

 - Export grade book: go to BrightSpace, select the `Grades` tab, and click the